Giraut/tFlipper/README.md

     ```

 - Clone this repository
-- Copy the `tFlipper.py` file anywhere you find convenient in the executable path
+- Copy `tFlipper.py` and `tFreplay.py` anywhere you find convenient in the executable path